This article will help you understand how Sendle’s pickups work and how to make it a smooth and easy process.

 - For security reasons, a driver will not pick up parcels that are located in a locked facility (for example: a shed, locked box, storage facilities with no reception area)

 - If you've booked over 100 parcels in one order, please let us know.
-We'd like to help ensure a smooth hand off.
+We'd like to ensure a smooth pickup experience (and turn up with the right equipment and space in the truck).

 This is what’s happening on the driver’s end